tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

 2)  Which method of a firebase reference replaces a JSON object and allows the developer to assign the object’s key?

+3)  Which method of a firebase reference is used to "listen" for the change in a value?

 ### III-F. Vue.js